odoo/documentation/accounting/receivables/customer_payments/paypal.rst

    - **Website URL**: https://yourcompany.odoo.com/
    - **Notification URL**: https://yourcompany.odoo.com/payment/paypal/ipn/

-   .. tip:: verify that your Notify URL uses the correct protocol (HTTP / HTTPS)
+   .. tip:: Verify that your Notify URL uses the correct protocol (HTTP / HTTPS).
+            If you use the odoo.com domain, we advise you to use HTTPS.

 4. Set the encoding to UTF-8 from the menu :menuselection:`Settings -->
    Language Encoding --> More Options --> More selling tools`